taylorthurlow/thurlow.io/_posts/2020-11-06-remote-selenium-webdriver-servers-with-rails-capybara-and-rspec.md

   end
 end
 ```

-Now that we've created the drivers, we need to configure RSpec to use the correct driver in the correct scenario.
-Using the `before(:each)` RSpec hook, we can run some code before each spec example of type `:system`.
-Specs' types are determined either by the subdirectory they are contained within under the `spec` directory (only when RSpec's `infer_spec_type_from_file_location` option is enabled), or directly in the spec file itself:

 System specs fall into two categories: specs that require JavaScript, and those that don't.
 System specs that require JavaScript are denoted with the `js: true` tag.
 If your system spec can avoid using JavaScript, then you should do so.
 System specs that don't require JavaScript are run using the `:rack_test` driver instead of Selenium.
 The advantage there is that they run *much* faster.